 Public Health Week Promotes Healthy Communities And Healthy KidsContact: T.J.
 Bucholz (517) 241-2112Agency: Community Health

 As part of National Public Health Week, the Michigan Department of Community Health (MDCH) is promoting awareness of a different public health issue each day this week.
-Active Children Day highlights the importance of designing communities to enable children to be more physically active, a critical solution toward building healthier communities and raising healthier children.
+Access To Healthy Food Day highlights the importance of having healthy food available and affordable as a critical solution toward building healthier communities and raising healthier children.

 The research base supporting an increased fruit and vegetable intake for improved health status grows daily.
 The problem is that only 20 percent of adults are eating more than 5, ½ cup servings per day – an amount recommended for moderately active two and three year olds.
 High fruit and vegetable intakes are associated with a lower risk of coronary heart disease, stroke and certain cancers; plus improvement of blood pressure and low-density lipoprotein cholesterol.

 “A healthy food environment is one where access to food options is promoted and supported at home, in schools, in the workplace, and throughout the community,” said Janet Olszewski, MDCH Director.
 “An increase in fruit and vegetable intake has the long-term potential to slow the skyrocketing of health care costs.”

 Schools and worksites can provide a healthy food environment by providing a place to eat that is both comfortable and pleasant and by offering healthy food options in cafeterias, vending machines, at meetings, and at special events.

 The community at large can support healthy eating by providing healthy food choices at a reasonable price at restaurants, grocery stores, and convenience stores; by offering additional access to healthy foods (such as fruits and vegetables); by providing positive messages about healthy food choices; and by offering educational opportunities and support for improving eating habits.